ydnyshhh/ydnyshhh/README.md

 # 👋 Hi, I'm Yadnyesh

 ## 🚀 About Me
-I am an aspiring **Machine Learning researcher** with a deep passion for understanding and advancing AI.
+I am an aspiring **Machine Learning Researcher** with a deep passion for understanding and advancing AI.
 My research interests include:

 - **Diffusion Models** 🌫️
 - **Reinforcement Learning (RL)** 🤖